u-eff-gee/utr/README.md

 * **event**
     Number of the event to which the particle belongs.
 This number is the same for all secondary particles and their corresponding primary particle.
 It is also the same if `G4ParticleGun->GeneratePrimaryVertext()` is called multiple times in a single event.
 The latter point makes this variable especially useful in case of the `AngularCorrelationGenerator` (see [2.3.3 AngularCorrelationGenerator](#angularcorrelationgenerator)).
 * **ekin**
-    Kinetic energy (in MeV) of the particle at the time of its first hit of the sensitive detector.
+    Kinetic energy (in MeV) of the particle at the time of its first step in the sensitive detector.
 * **edep**
-    Total energy deposition (in MeV) of the event (EnergyDepositionSD) OR energy deposition of the first hit of the sensitive detector (ParticleSD, SecondarySD)
+    Total energy deposition (in MeV) of the event (EnergyDepositionSD) OR energy deposition of the first step in the sensitive detector (ParticleSD, SecondarySD)
 * **particle**
-    Type of the particle whose first hit of the sensitive detector it was (ParticleSD, SecondarySD) OR type of the very first particle in this event that hit the sensitive detector (EnergyDepositionSD).
+    Type of the particle whose first step in the sensitive detector it was (ParticleSD, SecondarySD) OR type of the very first particle in this event that hit the sensitive detector (EnergyDepositionSD).
 The type of the particle is encoded in the [Monte Carlo Particle Numbering Scheme](http://pdg.lbl.gov/mc_particle_id_contents.html).
 * **volume**
     User-defined identifier of the sensitive detector that recorded this set of data.
 * **x/y/z**
-    Coordinates (in mm) of the first hit of the sensitive detector by a particle (ParticleSD, SecondarySD) OR coordinates of the first hit by the first particle in this event that hit the sensitive detector (EnergyDepositionSD)
+    Coordinates (in mm) of the first step in the sensitive detector by a particle (ParticleSD, SecondarySD) OR coordinates of the first step of the first particle in this event that hit the sensitive detector (EnergyDepositionSD)
 * **vx/vy/vz**
-    Momentum (in MeV/c) of the particle at the position of the first hit of the sensitive detector (ParticleSD, SecondarySD) OR momentum of the first particle hitting the sensitive detector in this event at the position of its first hit (EnergyDepositionSD).
+    Momentum (in MeV/c) of the particle at the position of the first step in the sensitive detector (ParticleSD, SecondarySD) OR momentum of the first particle hitting the sensitive detector in this event at the position of its first step (EnergyDepositionSD).

 The meaning of the columns sometimes changes with the choice of the sensitive detector.